Return to Library Home Page

 Form & Character: Upright, sparse and open, arborescent character with age and training, festive, warm, and attracting, brittle.

-Foliage/Texture: Leaves twice pinnately compound, leaflets to 3/4 inch and less, light green, stems without spines but with well-defined, light grayish white lenticels; medium fine texture.
+Foliage/Texture: Leaves twice pinnately compound, leaflets to 3/4 inch or less, light green, stems without spines but with well-defined, light grayish white lenticels; medium fine texture.

 Flowers & Fruits: Lemon yellow flowers on terminal racemes; fruits are green pods in terminal clusters, which ripen and turn brown in early summer, indehiscent.
 Pods are heavy and weigh down branches.
 When pods are dry and brown, the seeds will "crackle and pop" out of their pods if splashed with water.